Contents

 - Release the Pose: To come out of the pose, release your grip on the toes, bend your knees slightly, and slowly roll up to a standing position on an inhale, one vertebra at a time.

-Recommendations for Practicing the Big Toe Pose
+Big Toe Pose Recommendations

 - Warm Up First: Always warm up with some gentle stretches like Cat-Cow Pose, Downward Facing Dog, or low lunges to prepare your hamstrings and lower back.